-My WNBA is a mobile application that uses digital collectibles to create a loyal fanbase by increasing engagement between young fans and the Women's National Basketball Association.
+My WNBA is a mobile application that uses digital collectibles to increase engagement between young fans and the Women's National Basketball Association.
 My WNBA aims to foster a positive fan base culture that is grounded in empowering WNBA players.

-This was a 4-week long hypothetical case study that came out of a senior level experience design course.
-The project was done in collaboration with my teammates -Phoebe Lim, Jenny Nguyen, Christy Lum, Jessica Huang.
+This was a 4-week academic case study for a senior experience design course.
 For this project, we were tasked with finding a client with a business problem that was within the scope of the project constraints, where we as designers could come up with a meaningful digital intervention.

 I conducted research, contributed to the product strategy, and helped create low-high fidelity mockups (pen & paper + Sketch) for specific user flows.
 For the design sprint, I took upon the responsibilities of the facilitator, ensuring that we iterated quick in a lateral process.